giry-dev/mangrove-docs/docs/README.md

 <div class="text--justify">

 * [**Amplified liquidity:**](./developers/terms/amplified-liquidity.md) optimize your trading potential by leveraging your liquidity across multiple pairs.
-For instance, you can create offers on WETH/USDC, WMATIC/USDC and WBTC/USDC pairs with an equal amount of USDC liquidity.
+For instance, you can create offers on WETH/USDB and WBTC/USDB pairs with an equal amount of USDB liquidity.

 * [**Multi-liquidity sourcing:**](./developers/terms/reactive-liquidity.md) your smart offer on Mangrove can take advantage of liquidity sourcing from other sources and offering it to the taker, allowing for profitable arbitrage opportunities.